Incorporating prior financial domain knowledge into neural networks for implied volatility surface prediction: Related Work

-In 1973, Fischer Black and Myron Scholes proposed an elegant closed-form pricing formula for the European style call options written on financial assets (simply called the \emph{Black-Scholes option pricing model})~\cite{Black_1973}, where an underlying financial asset price is driven by a geometric Brownian motion~\cite{Samuelson_1965} containing a drift and a volatility, and the volatility term shows the small fluctuations of asset returns representing risk.
-The seminal work of Black and Scholes opened the floodgates of studying mathematical models in finance, then latter created a sub-field called \emph{mathematical finance} (sometimes \emph{stochastic finance}), and the volatility models have become popular since then~\cite{Sundaresan_2000,Friz_2005}.
+In 1973, Black and Scholes~\cite{Black_1973} proposed an elegant closed-form pricing formula for the European style call options written on financial assets.
+Their model is simply called the \emph{Black-Scholes option pricing model}, in which an underlying financial asset price is driven by a geometric Brownian motion~\cite{Samuelson_1965} that contains a drift and a volatility, and the volatility term shows the small fluctuations of asset returns representing risk.
+The seminal work of Black and Scholes opened the floodgates of studying mathematical models in finance, and volatility models have soon become popular since then~\cite{Sundaresan_2000,Friz_2005}.